 - When the work is going on, generally leave the contractor alone.
 Be friendly but don’t get in the way.
 Casually observe what they are doing.
 If you are concerned about something you see, ask the contractor about it, but try to let them get their work done.
 Contractors make their living by getting in and out of a job efficiently.

 This may seem daunting but it’s really pretty straightforward.
-A good tip I can give you is try to select contractors you may need on an urgent basis before you need them.
+Try to select contractors you may need on an urgent basis before you need them.
 Why?
-Because if you have an emergency repair and need to find someone quickly (who is also good and fair) you don’t have time to go through a lengthy selection / screening process.
-And the WORST thing you can ever do is picking someone from the Yellow Pages without interviewing them first.
+Because if you have an emergency repair and need to find someone quickly (who is also good and fair), you don’t have time to go through a lengthy selection and screening process.
+The worst thing you can do is pick someone from the Yellow Pages without interviewing them first.

-The easiest, and one of the best ways to select a possible contractor, is to get references from friends, family or a Realtor you trust.
-Please, do not just use the “Yellow pages” and hire someone.
-Another good method is to use a free service like HomeAdvisor which lets you read real time reviews of the contractor's work.
+The easiest and one of the best ways to select a possible contractor is to get references from friends, family or a realtor you trust.
+Another good method is to use a free service like HomeAdvisor which lets you read real-time reviews of the contractor's work.

-Once you have some names, meet with them, look for “chemistry” or rapport between you and them and observe their level of professionalism.
+Once you have some names, meet with them, look for “chemistry” or rapport and observe their level of professionalism.
 Courtesy, respect, punctuality and the ability to communicate are some of the most important attributes a contractor can have next to their basic competency.
-Actually, no matter how good someone is, if they don’t click with you on these points, don’t hire them.
+No matter how good someone is, if they don’t click with you on these points, don’t hire them.